 Notoriously high rental costs seem to be a discouraging factor for many future New Yorkers.
 They quickly learn how difficult it is to get a decent apartment at a convenient price.
 Those fly off the market in the blink of an eye.
 One of the very first steps to do when starting a dreaded apartment hunting process is to determine how much you can spend on your apartment per month.

 As it turns out, most landlords expect your gross annual income to be 40 times your monthly rent.
 Also, when doing the math, don’t forget to include monthly utility bills as well as security deposits and moving costs involved.

 Whether you are looking for a peaceful, family-friendly community or a lively and busy environment, NYC has it all.
-A historic feel of Brooklyn Heights along with its proximity to Manhattan has made it a popular place for families.
+The historic feel of Brooklyn Heights along with its proximity to Manhattan has made it a popular place for families.

 Do not be surprised if the place that’s within your budget is a small studio barely spacious enough to fit one person.
 If you want to cut down your monthly expenses, you might want to consider sharing the apartment with a roommate which is an option that many students turn to.

 Safety is one of the essential factors you shouldn’t compromise on.
-Many people find the affordability the most important factor.
+Many people find affordability the most important factor.
 As a result, they fail to inspect the crime rate of the area they intend to move to.
-When choosing a NYC neighborhood you will call home, just ask yourself one simple question: Will I feel comfortable walking alone at night after I move there?
+When choosing an NYC neighborhood you will call home, just ask yourself one simple question: Will I feel comfortable walking alone at night after I move there?

 In order to get a better sense of the neighborhood, you may pay it a visit beforehand if possible.
 Also, check local police records and crime statistics before you make the final decision to move to a particular place.